kontena/kontena/docs/using-kontena/stacks.md

 #### `kontena stack install --name wordpress-red --deploy wordpress/kontena.yml`

 Install the stack from the YAML file to the master, creating a new named stack with associated services.
-Use the `--deploy` flag to simultaneously deploy the stack services to the grid, running the Docker containers.
+Use the `--deploy` flag to simultaneously deploy the stack services to the grid, spinning up the Docker containers.

 ```
  [done] Creating stack wordpress-red